-Currently, only LG sells OLED TVs in the US, and they all have the same picture quality.
-Sony's announced a model that is going to be launched in 2017 which is going to be sold worldwide, and some manufacturers like Philips and Panasonic have produced some OLED TVs that use LG panels, but these aren't sold in North America.
+Currently, only LG and Sony sell OLED TVs in the US, and they all have the same picture quality.
+Some manufacturers like Philips and Panasonic have produced some OLED TVs that use LG panels, but these aren't sold in North America.

 Our recommendations above are what we think are currently the best OLED TVs to buy for most people.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).

 If you would like to do the work of choosing yourself, here is the list of all our reviews of OLED TVs.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.